ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## REFINEMENT refinement checklist

+- [ ] ask designer to join refinement
 - [ ] optional - designer explain upcoming project
 - [ ] groom/explain ticket in the grooming section of backlog
   - the idea for refinement is for all of us to understand the tickets
 - [ ] ask for bug tickets and tech debt tickets from developers want to do next sprint
-- [ ] ask if there will be other tickets not in grooming yet from products, QA ...
+- [ ] ask if there will be other tickets not in grooming yet from products, QA
 - [ ] anything else?

 Notes: